nodejs/node/doc/api/util.md

 * `%f` - Floating point value.
 * `%j` - JSON.
 Replaced with the string `'[Circular]'` if the argument contains circular references.
+* `%o` - Object.
+A string representation of an object with generic JavaScript object formatting.
+  Similar to `util.inspect()` with options `{ showHidden: true, depth: 4, showProxy: true }`.
+  This will show the full object including non-enumerable symbols and properties.
+* `%O` - Object.
+A string representation of an object with generic JavaScript object formatting.
+  Similar to `util.inspect()` without options.
+  This will show the full object not including non-enumerable symbols and properties.
 * `%%` - single percent sign (`'%'`).
 This does not consume an argument.

 If the placeholder does not have a corresponding argument, the placeholder is